Skip Nav Destination

 ISBN: 978-1-933477-43-5

-... of tissues and presents with fistulae from an affected lymph node ( fig. 18-12 ), strictures (including stenosis of the rectum and so-called “saxophone” penis), and genital lymphedema.
-Finding more than 10 white blood cells per high-power field on a wet mount from any of the sites demonstrating a discharge...
+...-3 ) is characteristic of LGV.
+The third stage leads to scarring of tissues and presents with fistulae from an affected lymph node ( fig. 18-12 ), strictures (including stenosis of the rectum and so-called “saxophone” penis), and genital lymphedema.
+Finding more than 10 white blood cells per high...

 Book Chapter